mjkuranda/yummy-api-nestjs/README.md

 - `SPOONACULAR_API_KEY` (API key defined for a particular account on Spoonacular)

 Provide `PASSWORD_PEPPER` to protect all user account passwords.

+Provide `FRONTEND_WEB`, `FRONTEND_MOBILE` URLs to enable CORS for themselves, e.g. `http://localhost:3000`.
+Also, you can add `FRONTEND_OTHERS` URLs providing a string, concatenated with `,` character, i.e. `http://localhost:3000,http://localhost:3001`.

 ## Development
 You need to change version in `package.json` and add a record to the `CHANGELOG.md`.